 Earth system models are invaluable tools for predicting future climates and for informing mitigation strategies in response to climate change.
-However, climate models have grown to be some of the most elaborate computer programs in existence (Jeevanjee et al., 2017).
-The complexity of Earth system models limit their suitability for investigating the fundamental behaviour of the climate (Polvani et al., 2017) or for making progress in reducing persistent model biases, such as the double-ITCZ or too weak ENSO signal.
+However, climate models have grown to be some of the most elaborate computer programmes in existence (Jeevanjee et al., 2017).
+The complexity of Earth system models limit their suitability for investigating the fundamental behaviour of the climate (Polvani et al., 2017) or for making progress in reducing persistent model biases, such as the double Intertropical Convergence Zone (ITCZ) or too-weak El Niño-Southern Oscillation (ENSO) signal.
 This is where the power of idealised climate models is realised.
 Idealised models are used for testing a theory or physical process in which all the redundant complexity (for the problem at hand) has been removed.
 An idealised climate model seeks to represent the most fundamental components of the climate at the cost of quantitative accuracy and realism (Maher et al., 2019).
-It is easy to criticise the fidelity of an idealised model, however, their usefulness is not in their accuracy, it is in their simplicity.
-They offer a simplified test bed for understanding processes, developing new theories, testing hypotheses, bug fixing model code, and developing new parameterisations.
-They also offer a platform for directly comparing model behaviour, for example the Aqua-Planet Experiment (APE, Williamson et al. (2013)), Tropical Rain belts with an Annual cycle and Continent Model Intercomparison Project (TRAC-MIP, Voigt et al. (2016)) and Radiative Convective Equilibrium Model Intercomparison (RCEMIP, Wing et al. (2018)).
+It is easy to criticise the fidelity of an idealised model; however, their usefulness is not in their accuracy, it is in their simplicity.
+They offer a simplified test bed for understanding processes, developing new theories, testing hypotheses, bug-fixing model code and developing new parameterisations.
+They also offer a platform for directly comparing model behaviour, for example, the Aqua-Planet Experiment (APE, Williamson et al., 2013), Tropical Rain belts with an Annual cycle and Continent Model Intercomparison Project (TRAC-MIP, Voigt et al., 2016) and Radiative Convective Equilibrium Model Intercomparison (RCEMIP, Wing et al., 2018).

 Idealised models offer hope for scientists trying to understand and model the climate by providing an easier to interpret climate system.
-We then connect idealised models to Earth system models, through a series of intermediate complexity models.
+We then connect idealised models to Earth system models through a series of intermediate-complexity models.
 This sequence of models, known as a climate model hierarchy, connects our understanding of the Earth system to observations of the real world (Maher et al., 2019).

-Having motivated the utility of idealized climate models and how they are used to create a climate model hierarchy, let us consider the current hierarchy capabilities of the UK Met Office atmospheric weather and climate model - the Unified Model (UM).
-When the UM is coupled to an interactive ocean and sea-ice models (Hewitt et al., 2011), it forms the Hadley Centre Global Environmental Model (HadGEM3-GC3.0, Williams et al. (2018), now in its third version (HadGEM3) and third Global Configuration (GC3.0).
-This configuration describes the Met Office global climate model (GCM) used to contribute simulations for phase six of the Climate Model Intercomparison Project (CMIP6).
-When HadGEM3-GC3.0 is coupled to chemistry (UKCA), vegetation (JULES), ocean biogeochemistry (MEDUSA), and land ice (BISICLES) models, it forms the UK's Earth System Model (UKESM1, Sellar et al. (2019)).
-This earth system model is the most sophisticated model within the UK Met Office model hierarchy and was used to contribute Earth system model simulations for CMIP6.
+Having motivated the utility of idealised climate models and how they are used to create a climate model hierarchy, let us consider the current hierarchy capabilities of the UK Met Office atmospheric weather and climate model - the Unified Model (UM).
+When the UM is coupled to an interactive ocean and sea-ice models (Hewitt et al., 2011), it forms the Hadley Centre Global Environmental Model (HadGEM3-GC3.0, Williams et al., 2018, now in its third version (HadGEM3) and third Global Configuration (GC3.0).
+This configuration describes the Met Office global climate model (GCM) used to contribute simulations for the sixth phase of the Climate Model Intercomparison Project (CMIP6).
+When HadGEM3-GC3.0 is coupled to chemistry (UKCA), vegetation (JULES), ocean biogeochemistry (MEDUSA) and land ice (BISICLES) models, it forms the UK's Earth System Model (UKESM1, Sellar et al., 2019).
+This Earth system model is the most sophisticated model within the UK Met Office model hierarchy and was used to contribute Earth system model simulations for CMIP6.